 Sir Barry Cross FRS, physiologist, took over the Institute’s Directorship in 1974.
 He would become the Institute’s longest serving Director, holding the role until 1989.

-In 1977 a collaboration between Geoff Butcher and Jon Howard with César Milstein (Nobel Prize, Pysiology & Medicine 1984) at the MRC Laboratory of Molecular Biology (LMB), led to the first ‘useful’ monoclonal antibodies.
+In 1977 a collaboration between Geoff Butcher and Jon Howard with César Milstein (Nobel Prize, Physiology & Medicine 1984) at the MRC Laboratory of Molecular Biology (LMB), led to the first ‘useful’ monoclonal antibodies.
 This work has allowed scientists to use antibodies to track cells and proteins in their studies and has resulted in several monoclonal antibody drugs such as Herceptin and infliximab.

 In 1986, the IAP joined with two organisations based in Roslin, Scotland to form the Institute of Animal Physiology & Genetics Research (IAPGR) with funding from the Agricultural & Food Research Council (AFRC).
 During this time, the IAPGR worked on developing the cloning techniques that would eventually produce Dolly the Sheep at Roslin in 1996.